-A - Schedule of Average Daily Attendance

-Average daily attendance is a measurement of the number of pupils attending classes of the District.
+A - Schedule of Average Daily Attendance: Average daily attendance is a measurement of the number of pupils attending classes of the District.
 The purpose of attendance accounting from a fiscal standpoint is to provide the basis on which apportionments of state funds are made to school districts.
 This schedule provides information regarding the attendance of students at various grade levels and in different programs.

-B - Schedule of Instructional Time

-The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day.
+B - Schedule of Instructional Time: The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day.
 The District neither met nor exceeded its target funding.
 This schedule presents information on the amount of instructional time offered by the District, and whether the District complied with the provisions of Education Code Sections 46201 through 46206.
+The District submitted a COVID-19 School Closure Certification with the State Superintendent of Public Instruction (SSPI) in connection with the effected school days impacted by COVID-19.
+The Certification for the District and the Charter school was submitted to the SSPI on September 11, 2020.

-C - Schedule of Expenditure of Federal Awards

-The Schedule of Expenditure of Federal Awards includes the federal award activity of Auburn Union School District, and is presented on the accrual basis of accounting.
+C - Schedule of Expenditure of Federal Awards: The Schedule of Expenditure of Federal Awards includes the federal award activity of Auburn Union School District and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The District has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.

 The following schedule provides a reconciliation between revenues reported on the Statement of Revenues, Expenditures and Change in Fund Balances and the related expenditures reported on the Schedule of Expenditure of Federal Awards.
-The reconciling amounts represent Federal funds that have been recorded as revenues that have not been expended by June 30, 2019.